cyberceros/ddos-dose/Find Origin IP behind CDN | cf,akami,fastly/Scan IP CIDR for Target Title/readme.md

 ## FAQ
 #### How it's can be used for DDoS?
-Answer Use your brain cells :)
+Answer: Use your brain cells :)

 ## Authors